H2-data/Midwest_Medicare_Beneficiaries/README.md

 Superduper Insurance (not a real company) is an insurance company specializing in Medicare Supplements.
 They have recently expanded and are planning to roll out new Medicare Advantage policies.
 The initial rollout will take place in the Midwest region of the US, containing the following states:

-North Dakota, South Dakota, Minnesota, Wisconsin, Michigan, Iowa, Illinois, Indiana, Ohio, Nebraska, Missouri and Kansas
+**North Dakota, South Dakota, Minnesota, Wisconsin, Michigan, Iowa, Illinois, Indiana, Ohio, Nebraska, Missouri and Kansas**

 Traditionally, Medicare Advantage policy accessibility is based on location, so it's important to understand beneficiary distributions to decide which policies should go to which states.
 Furthermore, the marketing team needs a solid grasp of demographic distributions in order to conduct a successful ad campaign for the new MA program.
 I have been tasked to conduct an analysis on CMS Medicare Beneficiary data in order to answer the following questions:

-- Which states and counties have the highest demand for Medicare Advantage policies.
+- **Which states and counties have the highest demand for Medicare Advantage policies?**
-- What are the demographic distributions of each state?
+- **What are the demographic distributions of each state?**

 ### **Data Report:**